dotnet/docs-mobile/docs/ios/app-fundamentals/images-icons/alternate-app-icons.md

 With the icon images included in the .NET project, the developer can the following ways to control the app's icon.

-The `SupportsAlternateIcons` property of the `UIApplication` class allows the developer to see if an app supports alternate icons.
+The [SupportsAlternateIcons][supportsalternateicons] property of the [UIApplication][uiapplication] class allows the developer to see if an app supports alternate icons.
 For example:

 ```csharp
 // Can the app select a different icon?